SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > | -------- | --------------: |
 > | **📏 -** |        **🎯 -** |
 >
 > The scoundrel uses Rapier and Dagger against up to three targets.
-They shift up to 2 squares before or after each strike
+They shift up to 2 squares before or after each strike.

 > ⭐️ **Supernatural Insight**
 >